-The simplest way of deciding whether an individual is employed or self-employed is to answer the question: is the person in business on his own account?
+The simplest way of deciding whether individuals are employed or self-employed is to answer the question: are they in business on their own account?

-If an individual is running his own business and can demonstrate that he has business premises and equipment, that he markets his business, and that he has a client base, he is likely to pass this test.
+If they are running their own business and can demonstrate that they have business premises and equipment, that they market their business, and have a client base, they are likely to pass this test.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.